yuki-yano/haritsuke.vim/README.md

 2. **Enhanced paste**: Use your regular paste commands with added history support
 3. **History cycling**: After pasting, press `<C-n>`/`<C-p>` to cycle through previous yanks
 4. **Replace operator**: Use `gr{motion}` to replace text with register content (e.g., `griw` to replace inner word)
+   - Smart indentation is automatically applied for line-wise replacements when enabled

 ### Example workflow